HDB_final_JPG

 Thomas A. Edison

-Your personal human design
+Your personal Human Design

 MoreFurther characteristics of your Human Design 3/6 profile and many other aspects of your Human Design Chart can be found in your written Human Design analysis or in a 1:1 Human Design consultation.